jerudnik/nix-config/WARP.md

 - ✅ ALWAYS install packages at the system-level via `environment.systemPackages`
 - ✅ ALWAYS manage user-specific configuration via `home-manager` modules
 - ✅ PRINCIPLE: The system provides the tools; the user configures them.
+- ✅ CLARIFICATION: CLI, TUI, and GUI tools are ALL installed system-wide; home-manager handles dotfiles and user-specific settings.

 ---